What is Link Profile?

 - Semrush: Backlink Audit Tool

 Anchor text is the clickable text in a hyperlink.
-Learn about anchor text types (exact match, branded, generic), best practices, and how it affects SEO rankings.
+Learn about anchor text types (exact match, branded, generic), best practices, and how it affects SEO.